jclark/rpi-cm4-ptp-guide/time-config.md

 ### Client on CM4

-We can use the timemaster service to manage this (which gets installed with linuxptp).
+We can manage this using the timemaster service, which is part of linuxptp.

 Install linuxptp and chrony:
 ```